An Affair to Remember

 An Affair to Remember is a 1957 American romance film directed by Leo McCarey and starring Cary Grant and Deborah Kerr.
 Filmed in CinemaScope, it was distributed by 20th Century Fox.
 It is considered among the most romantic films of all time according to the American Film Institute.
 The film was a remake of McCarey's 1939 film Love Affair, starring Irene Dunne and Charles Boyer.

-Summary

-A man and a woman fall in love while on a cruise from Europe to New York.
-Despite being engaged to other people, both agree to reunite at the top of the Empire State Building in six months.
-However, an unfortunate accident keeps her from the reunion.
-Unaware of this, he is heartbroken by her absence and believes she never loved him, until a chance meeting reveals the truth and they are finally reunited.